-Whether you file a restraining order or some other type of court order, the Act allows judges to approve many protections for you including: giving you possession of the home and excluding the other party from the household, evicting your spouse and assisting you in returning to the home, requiring your spouse to provide alternative housing, ordering support payments for you and/or your children, determining possession of personal property, granting temporary child custody and issuing orders to refrain from violence or harassment.
+- Civil: In addition to the criminal remedies available, there are a number of civil remedies, including obtaining a restraining order or an emergency protective order.
+These orders will typically order an abusive individual to stay away from his or her victim (or face criminal penalties), but may also specify other actions to be taken.
+Pursuant to the Domestic Violence Act of 1979, these orders give judges the options to provide many protections for victims of abuse including: giving you possession of the home and excluding the other party from the household, evicting your spouse and assisting you in returning to the home, requiring your spouse to provide alternative housing, ordering support payments for you and/or your children, determining possession of personal property, granting temporary child custody and issuing orders to refrain from violence or harassment.
 Additionally, there is a “catchall” provision, which allows the court to grant any protective order or approve any consent agreement to bring about a cessation of acts of domestic violence.